susanBuck/notes/05_Laravel/08_Databases_Schemas_Migrations.md

 		// keep track of changes to a row
 		$table->timestamps();

-		// The rest of our fields...
+		// The rest of the fields...
 		$table->string('title');
 		$table->string('author');
 		$table->integer('published');